marcuskeenan/Catalog/README.md

 Now that you have Vagrant up and running type **vagrant ssh** to log into your VM.  change to the /vagrant directory by typing **cd /vagrant**.
 This will take you to the shared folder between your virtual machine and host machine.

-Type **ls** to ensure that you are inside the directory that contains application.py, database_setup.py, and two directories named 'templates' and 'static'
+Type **ls** to ensure that you are inside the catalog directory.
+Then clone this repo inside the catalog directory.
+This will create a new folder called **Catalog** inside the **catalog** directory. (**cd Catalog**) and **ls** to make sure the directory contains application.py, database_setup.py, and seed_database.py.

+# Set up the database
 Now type **python database_setup.py** to initialize the database.

+# Add fake data to the database
-Type **python seeddatabase.py** to populate the database with categories and items.
+Type **python seedatabase.py** to populate the database with categories and items.
 (Optional)

+# Run the application
 Type **python application.py** to run the Flask web server.
-In your browser visit **http://localhost:8000** to view the catalog app.
+In your browser visit **http://localhost:5000** to view the catalog app.
 You should be able to view, add, edit, and delete catalog items and categories.